gfacsko/OEKvKPhysics2/README.md

 https://www.youtube.com/playlist?list=PL5VzM0cemK27TzPIcgBMekypUcNU58H7L

-Could you cite this site and refer to me if you use these materials?
+Could you please cite this site and refer to me if you use these materials?